 - More scalable.
-WordPress has a huge plugin database that makes it incredibly easy to add new features to your website with the help of a worldwide community of passionate experts.
-Rather than having to create from scratch major parts of your website like email notifications or blog features, which you’d do with a custom site, WordPress lets you just download a plugin and add it to your website in seconds.
+WordPress has a vast plugin database that makes it incredibly easy to add new features to your website with the help of a worldwide community of passionate experts.
+Rather than having to create from scratch significant parts of your website like email notifications or blog features, which you’d do with a custom site, WordPress lets you download a plugin and add it to your website in seconds.
 It is that easy!

 - Easier for you to edit.
 There might be plenty of reasons why you’d want to edit your site in the future, and these might not be big enough for you to pay a web designer.
 The benefit of WordPress is that it’s so easy to use, meaning pretty much anyone can make changes to their site with little to no problem, as easy as updating your Facebook profile information.

 - Safer.
-WordPress comes with its own range of built-in security features, many of which you won’t find by simply buying a domain name and building your own site.
-What’s more, these safety features are built in to WordPress, meaning you’re secure at every layer.
+WordPress comes with its range of built-in security features, many of which you won’t find by only buying a domain name and building your site.
+What’s more, these safety features are built into WordPress, meaning you’re secure at every layer.